 chosen to amplify jump activity and gamma effects.
 First, we conduct stock-only $\Delta$ hedges, where the hedge portfolio contains the underlying and a cash account.
-We run the hedge separately for each strike $K\in\{0.9,1.0,1.1\}$ on the same set of simulated $(S_t,V_t)$ paths, which produces 5000 P\&L outcomes per strike.
+We run the hedge separately for each strike $K\in\{0.9,1.0,1.1\}$ on the same set of simulated $(S_t,V_t)$ paths, yielding 5000 P\&L outcomes per strike.
 At $t=0$, we short one call with strike $K\in\{0.9,1.0,1.1\}$ and maturity $T$.
-At each time $t_k$ we compute delta from either the Fourier pricer (true) or the model (DML), rebalance the stock position, and carry the residual in a cash account accruing at rate $r$.
-At maturity we record hedging P\&L as final portfolio value minus option payoff.
+At each rebalance time $t_k$, we compute delta from either the Fourier pricer (benchmark) or the DML model, rebalance the stock position, and carry the resulting cash balance at rate $r$.
+At maturity we record hedging P\&L as the final portfolio value minus the option payoff.
 Aggregating across strikes ($15000$ paths total), we report summary statistics in Table~\ref{tab:delta-hedge-summary}.
 Figure~\ref{fig:hedge-delta} plots P\&L histograms, showing that the distributional difference between true and model delta hedges is small.

-Conditioning on whether at least one price jump occurs along the underlying path yields $\mathrm{sd}(\mathrm{P\&L}_{\text{DML}})\approx 0.02263$ on jump samples ($N=150$ pooled path--strike observations) versus $\approx 0.00971$ on no-jump samples ($N=14{,}850$).
-These results show that realized jumps substantially thicken the one-day hedge-P\&L tails in this stressed experiment.
+Conditioning on whether at least one price jump occurs along the underlying path, we find much larger dispersion for the DML hedge on jump samples.
+Specifically, $\mathrm{sd}(\mathrm{P\&L}_{\text{DML}})\approx 0.02263$ on jump samples ($N=150$ pooled path--strike observations) versus $\approx 0.00971$ on no-jump samples ($N=14{,}850$).
+This confirms that realized jumps substantially thicken the one-day hedge-P\&L tails in this stressed experiment.

 Second, we compare three one-option second-order hedges: (i) a ratio-type $\Delta+\Gamma$ hedge; (ii) a weighted ridge least-squares (LS) hedge that fits $(\Delta,\Gamma)$ jointly across stock and one hedge option; and (iii) a P\&L-increment regression hedge (PL-LS) that learns state-dependent hedge ratios with ridge regularization.